How to Create Effective Survey Questions

 What are open-ended survey questions?

-These questions give you the freedom to ask whatever you’d like.
+Open-ended questions in surveys give you the freedom to ask whatever you’d like.
 There are no restrictions on customer responses and are given in the form of a free text box for them to fill in.

 When to use open-ended survey questions